Campusoft/knowledge_base/angular/angular_openid.md

 Errores

-Every url in discovery document has to start with the issuer url.Also see property strictDiscoveryDocumentValidation.
+Every url in discovery document has to start with the issuer url.
+Also see property strictDiscoveryDocumentValidation.

 Solucion: